Indra2003c/Project_Advanced_Computerarchitectures/README.md

-# Project Geavanceerde Computerarchitectuur: CUDA object trajectory
+# Project Advanced Computerarchitecture: CUDA object trajectory

 In this project, we chose to track the path of an object in a video.
 We started with a basic implementation in Python and C++, after which we switched to CUDA to perform operations on the GPU.
 Finally, we applied several techniques (e.g., double reduction) and compared them with one another.